 It was actually pretty surprising just how much force the printed part was able to withstand without fracture; similar projects' first full system tests usually result in the part crumbling apart upon removal.

-The hardness of the product is too low, which is easy to be broken (shown in Figure 92).
-It can be related to the properties of bonding strength, which is controlled by the ingredient of adhesive and filler in the powder recipe.
-Furthermore, the material of powdered sugar and maltodextrin are chosen to use as both of these ingredient.
+The hardness of the product was too low; it was easily broken (shown in Figure 92).
+This can be related to the properties of bonding strength, which is controlled by the ingredient of adhesive and filler in the powder recipe.

 Further Improvements